 Bulk H+ diffusivity in Kilauea Iki olivine during ascent

 SIMS analysis of a natural Kilauea Iki olivine phenocryst along its crystallographic a axis indicates a central H+ concentration of ~11 ppm H2O, decreasing to concentrations of ~6 ppm at the crystal edges (Figure 11).
 The H+ concentration gradients recorded in the outer ~200 μm of the crystal are suggestive of syneruptive water loss from the olivine in response to degassing of the host magma on ascent.
 Unlike the profile along a, the profile measured along c exhibits a constant H+ concentration.
 No decrease in H+ concentration was detected at the edge of the crystal along the c axis, suggesting that any signature of syneruptive degassing along the c direction may be confined to the region <~20 μm from the edge of the crystal, i.e., not resolvable at the spatial resolution of our analyses.
-These observations indicate that, under the conditions of generation of these H+ concentration gradients, the diffusivity of H+ parallel to a is greater than that parallel to c.
+These observations thus indicate that this crystal experienced greater loss of H+ parallel to a than parallel to c.

 The plateau in H+ concentration along a (the apparent fast direction) supports our use of a 1D model, the results of which indicate a trade-off between D and Kd, with higher best-fit values of Kd resulting in higher best-fit values of D. No clear trade-off is observed between best-fit values of D and dP/dt.
 Our Monte-Carlo simulation suggests a H+ diffusivity || a of 10–10.17+/- 0.08 m2/s at 1200°C.